Skip to Content

 • ground cinnamonIngredients for cinnamon crescent cookies

 Be sure that you start with very cold better.
 This gives the cookies the best dough consistency.
-Add the sea salt and flour to a food processor and then add the cold butter, cut into cubes.flour and salt with cold butter in a food processor
+Add the sea salt and flour to a food processor and then add the cold butter, and cut into cubes.flour and salt with cold butter in a food processor

 Give the mixture a few good pulses until the batter resembles coarse crumbs.Buttery flour crumbs

-In a separate bowl, whisk together the egg yolk (reserve the white for later), the Greek yogurt and the pure vanilla extract.
+In a separate bowl, whisk together the egg yolk (reserve the white for later), the Greek yogurt, and the pure vanilla extract.

 Add this to the crumb mixture and mix well.
 Cover the food processor and refrigerate the dough for at least four hours.